AT&T Business Transfer PIN: How to Get a Port Out PIN

 What if the Transfer PIN option is missing?

-If you cannot find the Transfer PIN or Port Out PIN option, the problem is usually tied to account access, user role, account type, or account security settings.
+If you cannot find the Transfer PIN or Port Out PIN option, the issue is usually connected to account access, user role, account type, or account security settings.

 - The wrong person may be signed in.

-- The login may not have primary account access.
+- The login may not have primary online access.

 - The business account may need AT&T support to generate the PIN.

-- Business Account Lock may be blocking number transfers.
+- Wireless Account Lock may be blocking number transfers.

 - The Premier feature may not be enabled for your login.